 Community Action Division Orange County Florida assistance programs.

-The Orange County Community Action Division can help the less fortunate in Florida.
-While most of their programs include referrals to other non-profits or government benefits, such as LIHEAP, they also do administer some of their own crisis programs for needs including rent, food, water and electric bills and more.
-They also are heavily involved in providing job and employment assistance in the county.
+The Orange County Community Action Division can help the less fortunate in central Florida, including the city of Orlando.
+While most of their programs include referrals to other non-profits or government benefits, such as LIHEAP, they also do administer some of their own crisis programs for needs including rent, food, water or electric bills and more.
+They are also heavily involved in providing job and employment assistance in the Orange County Florida area as well.

 Maybe the most requested service is the Crisis Assistance Program.
 This is available as a last resort.
 Either cash assistance, or a lower interest rate loan, may be issued for expenses such as a rent or mortgage payments.
 Utilities can be paid too, including cooling, electric, gas, or water bills.